California Integrated Waste Management Fee (Solid Waste & Wood Waste) – Frequently Asked Questions (FAQs)Open All Close All

 Filing Returns and Making a Payment

-The integrated waste management fee return (BOE-501-SQ or BOE-501-NW) and payment are due quarterly on the 25th day of the month following the quarterly period.
+The integrated waste management fee return (CDTFA-501-SQ or CDTFA-501-NW) and payment are due quarterly on the 25th day of the month following the quarterly period.
 For example, the January – March 2015 return was due on April 25, 2015.

 All registered feepayers should receive a return within 15 days of the due date.
 If you do not receive a return, please contact our Customer Service Center at 1-800-400-7115 (TTY: 711) Monday through Friday (except state holidays) 8:00 a.m. to 5:00 p.m.
 (Pacific time), and select the option for Special Taxes and Fees.